 Bundle Details and Pricing

-- PureFibre 1.5 Gbps Internet: Available for $79 per month, this plan delivers ultra-fast download speeds of up to 1,500 Mbps and upload speeds up to 940 Mbps.
+- PureFibre 1.5 Gbps Internet: Available for $79 per month with 2-year term, this plan delivers ultra-fast download speeds of up to 1,500 Mbps and upload speeds up to 940 Mbps.
 Enjoy a monthly savings of $51, which includes a $21/month bundle discount for TELUS Mobility or Koodo customers and a $30/month internet discount.

 - Netflix Standard with ads